Although improving, Shanghai smog is still a major health concern expats should be aware of!

 Based on China AQI index labels, Shanghai enjoyed good or better air quality, with the AQI at or under 100, for 75.3% of days in 2017.

 This was about the same if not slightly worse than 2016’s reported figure of 75.4% of days with good or excellent air quality.

-The annual average density of the other main air pollutants in Shanghai was a mixed bag in 2017:
+The statistics for annual average density of the other main air pollutants in Shanghai were a mixed bag in 2017:

 In 2016 Shanghai smog was one of the hottest topics covered in the local press.
 Many articles compared the average PM2.5 density on a monthly and quarterly basis to those of the same period in 2015, showing significant improvements.

 In 2017, however, few reports on Shanghai smog readings were published in the local press.
 Is this because we are being kept in the dark?